 The long-term viability and profitability of our customer financing activities is dependent, in part, on our ability to borrow and the cost of borrowing in the credit markets.
 This ability and cost, in turn, is dependent on our credit rating, which is currently non-investment grade, and is subject to credit market volatility.
 We primarily fund our customer financing activity through a combination of cash generated from operations, cash on hand, capital market offerings, sales and securitizations of finance receivables and commercial paper borrowings.
-Our ability to continue to offer customer financing and be successful in the placement of equipment with customers is largely dependent on our ability to obtain funding at a reasonable cost.
+Our ability to continue to offer customer financing activity through a combination of our ability to obtain funding at a reasonable cost.
 If we are unable to continue to offer customer financing, or find an economic alternative, it could materially adversely affect our results of operations and financial condition.